Scintillation of PSR B1508+55 -- the view from a 10,000-km baseline: IMPLICATIONS

 \subsection{Baseline lengths, scintillation times and decorrelation}

 The early spaced-receiver experiments, such as those by \citet{Slee1968} and \cite{Rickett1973}, met with mixed success: either they detected no measurable delay between the scintillation arrival on a 325-km baseline \citep{Slee1968} or measured no decorrelation on a 5500-km baseline \citep{Lang1970}. \citet{Rickett1973}, however, detect considerable decorrelation on a 5000-km baseline for PSR B1919+21, concluding that the characteristic scintillation scale is smaller than the baseline. \citet{Slee1974} infer scintillation scales smaller than their 8000-km baseline.
-On the other extreme, \citet{Gwinn2016} note that for the very long earth-space baselines (60,000 - 235,000 km) they observed with, the scintillation dynamic spectra should fully decorrelate.
+On the other extreme, \citet{Gwinn2016} note that for the very long earth-space baselines (60,000-235,000 km; see also \citealt{Smirnova2014, Popov2017}) they observed with, the scintillation dynamic spectra should fully decorrelate.
 Our measured cross-correlation coefficient of 0.22 and a $\sim$45s pattern arrival delay on a 10,000 km baseline are between the two extremes.
+For fully isotropic scattering, one can estimate the the full width at half-maximum \citep[eqn.
+1][eqn.
+7]{Britton1998, Popov2017} of a Gaussian scattering disc as

+where $\rho$ is the correlation coefficient and $U_\lambda$ is the projected baseline length in wavelength units, giving $\theta_\mathrm{H}$ = 6.2 mas.

+If we consider the \cite{Brisken2010} observations but with the longer GMRT-ARO baseline, they would have found nearly 100\% correlation.
+The highly anisotropic scattering seen in B0834+06 is bound to produce a high degree of correlation on a 10000-km baseline, progressively decorrelating on baselines approaching Earth-space separations as the received electric fields decohere.
+At 650~MHz, or twice their observing frequency, the angular extent of their $\sim$35~mas scattering would be $\sim$9~mas, similar to the 10-mas resolution provided by the GMRT-ARO baseline, and hence nearly fully correlated.

-In addition, the scintillation time measured from the GMRT dynamic spectra is 132-145 s.
+The scintillation time measured from the GMRT dynamic spectra is 132-145 s.
 If the scattering were isotropic or strictly 1D, the scintillation should be highly correlated instead of the observed $\sim$20\%, even for a 45 s pattern arrival delay.
 Our measurement therefore rules out both the scenarios, suggesting highly anisotropic 2D scattering as the alternative scenario.
 Interestingly, one could still invoke 1D scattering oriented differently in each of two screens.
 The observed decorrelation is to be expected for multiple 1D scattering screens with different values for $\alpha_s$, which is degenerate in the cross-correlation coefficient with a single 2D scattering screen.